A general concept of natural information equilibrium: from the ideal gas law to the K-Trumpler effect: Application of the global IE theorem to well understood physical processes

+In the next step one must decide whether the process of moving gas particles in a box is simple enough to obey condition \ref{cond:02}.
+That is, whether energy and volume are generic and sufficient to describe this process.
+This is true for ideal gas particles.

+Before one applies the global IE theorem \ref{theo:01} one must first know which generic process variable is restricted.
+If the gas box is located in a large heat reservoir at constant temperature the amount of internal energy, $E$, which is related to the moving gas particles, is macroscopically restricted, i.e. $E$ remains (in a real experiment) approximately constant if the gas box volume increases (slowly).
+According to the global IE theorem \ref{theo:01} one can now conclude that the considered process (moving gas particles in a box) must reach information equilibrium if one enlarges the gas box volume sufficiently, i.e. $V\ge V^{*}$.
+Applying the detector equation (\ref{eqv3_04}) (the global case) and considering equation (\ref{eqv3_12}) one gets for the considered process

+Because the necessary (large) volume amount $V^{*}$ to reach information equilibrium is not quantitatively defined in the context of the information transfer model one can only say that a real gas will become an ideal gas and obeys equation (\ref{eqv3_13}) if the gas volume, $V$, becomes sufficiently large.
+This conclusion follows directly from the global IE theorem \ref{theo:01} and is well known experimental experience related to real gases.
+Furthermore, in the context of the information transfer concept the information transfer constant ratio, $\kappa_{E}/\kappa_{V}$, must be determined experimentally or from a more specific model.
+In this case one can apply well known results from the thermodynamics of the ideal gas

+where $U\equiv E$ is the internal energy of the ideal gas, $V$ the ideal gas volume and $f$ the degree of freedom per ideal gas particle.
+Comparing equations (\ref{eqv3_13}) and (\ref{eqv3_14}) one can conclude for the information transfer constant ratio $\kappa_{E}/\kappa_{V}=2/f$ and one can now write the IE equation (\ref{eqv3_03}) in this way

-where the term $W/\kappa $ can be determined by this equation if we measure $p$ and $V$.
-Condition~\ref{cond:05} is a sufficient condition to justify ideal information transfer and, therefore, equation~(\ref{eq:24}).
-A more descriptive explanation for the ideal information transfer is that, if the volume $V$ becomes sufficiently large, the average spacing between the $N$ real gas particles becomes large enough so that the real gas particles can be considered as an ensemble of point particles with no form of interaction (ideal gas particles).
-Its feature is then to transfer information in an ideal way (condition~\ref{cond:04}) so that the process, moving real gas particles in a box, becomes an IIT process according to definition~\ref{def:01}.
+That is, in the context of the information transfer concept we say (in a very abstract but fundamental way) that the real gas reaches an information equilibrium $\left(I_{V}=I_{E}\right)$ and becomes an ideal gas if the gas volume becomes sufficiently large (for a given number of gas particles).
+In the context of thermodynamics we say that the real gas becomes an ideal gas if the average spacing between the gas particles becomes large enough so that the gas particles can be considered as an ensemble of point particles with no form of interaction.